-From time immemorial the Earth has been bombarded by objects from outer space.
-Bits and pieces of the Universe piercing our atmosphere in an invasion that never ends.
-Meteor, the shooting stars on which so many earthly wishes have been born!
-Of the thousands that plummet toward us, the greater part are destroyed in a firey flash as they strike the layers of the air that encircle us.
+From time immemorial the Earth has been bombarded by objects from outer space, bits and pieces of the universe piercing our atmosphere in an invasion that never ends.
+Meteors, the shooting stars on which so many earthly wishes have been born - of the thousands that plummet toward us, the greater part are destroyed in a fiery flash as they strike the layers of air that encircle us.
 Only a small percentage survives.
-Most of those fall into the water which covers two-thirds of our ...
+Most of these fall into the water which covers two-thirds of our ...

 This was better than it should have been.
 It should have been a stupid, horrible Class B movie - killer rocks threatening a town? - but it was quite interesting.
 It wasn't frightening but it succeeded in keeping my interest, which was no mean feat considering the outrageous storyline.

 I guess "pretty good" would be the best description of everything here: the acting, the characters, the special-effects and the story.
 One thing for sure: this certainly has a different premise.
 In a nutshell, rocks from a big meteorite that had crashed who-knows-when, suddenly begin growing when water hits them.
 As long as moisture touches them, they grow, multiple and crush everybody and everything around them.
 First a scientist loses his life, then a family loses the mother and day, the house, and almost their little girl.
 The girl is saved as they experiment and find out how to cure her.
 More experiments occur by the hour as the citizens in this small California desert town try to figure out what and why this is happening.
 An emergency erupts when a storm arrives and all the rain begins to cause those rocks (monoliths) to rise to huge proportions, fall, break up and then rise again and destroy everything in its path.
 It's course, of course, is the town and the race is on to stop them before the town is destroyed.